Focus: To obtain some basic financial literacy skills so that you can understand the language of business. Money.

 But now let’s imagine we rent the house to a tenant and we now receive a rental income.

-These simple lessons are profound.
-And they are the basis for building all great wealth.
+These simple lessons are the basis for building all wealth.

 Understanding the relationship between the income statement and the balance sheet allows you to quickly understand if an investment is an asset or a liability—and this understanding will allow you to make the right investment every time.